-Target: Un-esterified (JIM5) epitope of pectin.
-No known cross-reactivity with other polymers.
+Target: Homogalacturonan domain of pectic polysaccharides.
+It has no known cross-reactivity with other polymers.
 It can recognise pectic polysaccharides in several species.
-The antibody recognises partially methyl-esterified epitopes of homogalacturonan and can also bind to un-esterified homogalacturonan.
+The antibody has some preference for partially methyl-esterified homogalacturonan but can also bind to un-esterified homogalacturonan. an